OpenOrienteering/mapper/faq.md

 Probably not, due to distribution issues.
 Technically, a build should be feasible.

+### How do I hide/protect a symbol in the mobile UI?

+Tap-and-hold on the Symbol selector button.
+Context menu with hide and protect options will appear.
+Hidden and protected symbols are marked with usual signs in the symbol list.

 ## Experienced mappers' corner

 ### What are the most notable differences to OCAD?